itsme12453/path-finder/README.md

 ## Graph Theory Application

-In this project, we apply fundamental concepts from graph theory to determine whether it is possible to traverse each line (edge) of the graph exactly once, known as the Eulerian path problem.
+In this project, we apply fundamental concepts from graph theory to determine whether it is possible to traverse each line (edge) of the graph exactly once, known as the Eulerian trail problem.
 This is a classic problem in graph theory that involves understanding the connectivity of vertices (points) and edges (lines) in a graph.

 ### Key Concepts